 This bill mandates that each school district in Alaska adopt specific policies regarding the management of head lice and bacterial conjunctivitis in public schools.
-Under the new provisions, if a student is found with live head lice, they may remain in the classroom until the end of the school day.
-However, they cannot return to class until a qualified individual, such as a school nurse or a designated health care provider, has confirmed the absence of live head lice.
-The school is also required to provide the student's parent or guardian with treatment information and notify the parents of other students in the classroom while ensuring privacy.
+Under the new provisions, if a student is found with live head lice, they may remain in the classroom until the end of the school day, but must be inspected by a school nurse or designated health care provider before returning to class.
+The school is required to provide the student's parent or guardian with treatment information and notify other parents in the classroom while ensuring student privacy.

-For bacterial conjunctivitis, the bill stipulates that students diagnosed with the condition must leave the classroom immediately and cannot return until they have started medical treatment for a specified duration.
-Similar to the head lice policy, schools must inform the parents or guardians of other students in the classroom about the situation while maintaining privacy.
-The bill includes a definition of "school district" as per existing law and establishes that the new regulations will take effect 180 days after the initial section of the bill is enacted.
+Additionally, if a student is diagnosed with bacterial conjunctivitis, they must leave the classroom immediately and cannot return until they have started medical treatment for a specified duration.
+The school must also inform the parents of other students in the classroom about the situation, again maintaining privacy.
+The bill emphasizes the importance of health policies in schools and outlines the responsibilities of school districts in managing these health issues.

 Statutes affected: